 The Department of War Studies hosts a vibrant community of doctoral and post-doctoral researchers, working directly on issues of relevance to the Conflict, Security and Development Research Group.
-Our PhD students actively contribute to academic life both within the department and internationally, regularly publishing in leading peer-reviewed journals, contributing to blogs and news publications, presenting at major academic conferences and organising lectures and research seminars.
+Our PhD students actively contribute to academic life and public policy across the globe.

 Current PhD students supervised by CSDRG members and/or working on CSD-related issues include, among others (partial list):